howler118/milestone-project-one/README.md

         - I clicked the 'get in touch' link and was taken to the contact page where the clubs contact details are listed.
 This was as expected.
         - I completed the form again, this time clicking the 'back to home page' link and was taken to the home page as expected.

 10) Contact Us Form

-    - From the home, I clicked on the Contact Us navigation link in the header
+    - From the home page, I clicked on the Contact Us navigation link in the header
     - Once on the Contact Us page, I scrolled down to the Website Feedback section which contains the form where users can submit feedback or issues with the website
     - Before inputting any information, I pressed the submit button at the bottom of the form which brought up an error asking the user to fill out the 'your issue/feedback' field
     - This was as expected as it is a mandatory field